 Do I Have To See A Doctor If I Have Already Had Medical Treatment?

-While you might have sought treatment and advice from your own doctor, the evidence on your existing medical records would not usually be enough to accurately prove that your injures resulted from the accident you’re claiming for.
+While you might have sought treatment and advice from your own doctor, the evidence on your existing medical records would not usually be enough to accurately prove that your injuries resulted from the accident you’re claiming for.

 Does A Compensation Offer Come After A Medical Report?